pedro00dk/willow-experiment/contents/introduction.md

 #### Procedures

 This form has four problems about algorithms and data structures.
-The first two should be answered without using Willow, the remaining two with Willow Basic Willow training will be presented before solving the problems, for the introduction of basic tool concepts.
+The first two should be answered without using Willow, the remaining two with Willow.
+Basic Willow training/tutorial for the introduction of basic tool concepts will be presented before solving the problems.

 When starting to solve a problem, a timer will be displayed.
 It is not possible to stop it, but you can still submit your answer if you exceed the time limit.